Table of Contents

 - Lime with pelletized lime to over-winter: Jonathan Green Magical

-- Final application of winterizer fertilizer: Macro-Micro Blend by Yard Mastery or ProPEAT 17-0-4
+- Final application of lawn fertilizers: Macro-Micro Blend by Yard Mastery or ProPEAT 17-0-4

 - Final mow with a HOC of ~2″

-Please let me know what you think by leaving a comment below.
+Use this cool season lawn care guide to maintain your attractive lawn.
+Please let me know what you think of the plan by leaving a comment below.

 When is the best time to overseed my lawn?

-For cool-season lawns, the best time to overseed is late summer and early fall.
-For example, in the Northeast and Zone 5-6, the last week of August or the beginning of September are the best conditions for new grass.
-The number of weeds to be invasive is much lower in September than spring seeding in the spring (April).
+For cool-season lawns, the best time to overseed grass is late summer / early fall.
+For example, in the Northeast and Zone 5-6, the last week of August or the beginning of September tend to provide the best times for new grass growth.
+The number of invasive weeds is much lower in September than during spring seeding in the spring (April).

 Can I fertilize my lawn in the summertime?

-If you can irrigate regularly, you can still add fertilizer.
-However, it is best to apply less nitrogen during the hot summer months – particularly when drought stress occurs.
-Ideally, spoon-feeding with micronutrients such as humic acid and sea kelp (Kelp4Less ExtremeBlend) or a combination with molasses powder (Kelp4Less Green Lawn & Turf).
-Molasses in the hotter months can provide energy in the form of sugars/carbohydrates which can help “dethatch” the lawn.
+If you can irrigate regularly, you can still add fertilizer to your lawn.
+However, applying less nitrogen during the hot summer months is best, especially when drought stress occurs.
+Ideally, spoon-feeding your lawn with micronutrients such as humic acid and sea kelp (Kelp4Less ExtremeBlend) or a combination of both with molasses powder (Kelp4Less Green Lawn & Turf).
+Molasses in the hotter months can provide energy in the form of sugars/carbohydrates, which can also help “dethatch” the lawn.

 How early can I fertilize my lawn in spring?

-In the Northeast and Massachusetts (Zone 5-6) for example, you can begin to feed your lawn in April and May.
-Feeding your lawn too early can cause excessive top growth which isn’t ideal – particularly if there’s still a risk of freezing overnight temperatures and morning frost.
-When the air and soil temperatures are consistently in the 40s and 50s respectively is a good time to begin your feeding.
+In the Northeast and Massachusetts (Zone 5-6), for example, you can begin to feed your lawn in April and May.
+Fertilizing your lawn too early can cause excessive top growth which isn’t ideal if there’s still a risk of freezing overnight temperatures and morning frost.
+When the air and soil temperatures are consistently in the 40s and 50s respectively, you can begin your lawn fertilizer schedule.

 How frequently should I mow my lawn?

-During peak growing season (May & June in the Northeast) you could be mowing as frequently as 2-3 times per week.
+During the peak growing season (May & June in the Northeast), you can mow as frequently as 2-3 times per week.
 This, of course, also depends on your fertilization and watering schedule.
-Ideally, you follow the “1/3 rule” where you are never cutting off more than 1/3 of the grass blade during each mowing.
-For example, if you want to maintain a 3″ lawn, you never want the grass to exceed
+Ideally, it’s best to follow the “1/3 rule” where you never remove more than 1/3 of the grass blade during each mowing.
+I tell all of my clients to aim for at least once per week.